jqnfxa/Dungeon/lib/googletest/docs/gmock_for_dummies.md

 Obviously `turtle.GetY()` is expected to be called four times.
 But if you think it will return 100 every time, think twice!
 Remember that one `WillOnce()` clause will be consumed each time the function is invoked and the default action will be taken afterwards.
-So the right answer is that `turtle.GetY()` will return 100 the first time, but **return 0 from the second time on**, as returning 0 is the default action for `int` functions.
+So the RIGHT answer is that `turtle.GetY()` will return 100 the first time, but **return 0 from the second time on**, as returning 0 is the default action for `int` functions.